cherrylabs/arx-core/README.md

 # Install Arx-core only

+Install Composer on your machine then :

+    composer require arx/core

+add
-add "arx-core" : "*" to your composer.json file then run
+    "arx-core" : "*"
+to your composer.json file then run

     composer install or update

 # What's new ? :